19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Feather Falling.md

 | Range    | 30 feet                                                 |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)                  |

-Choose one creature you can see within range.
-Creature's under the effect of feather falling experience gravity differently.
-Falling from any height while affected by this spell incurs no fall damage and the creature can land on it's feet.
+Choose one target you can see within range to slow its experience of gravity.

+The affected target incurs no fall damage for the duration.

 *Their maximum falling speed is 120 feet per [Round](../../../../Game%20Procedures/Round.md) (20 feet per second).
 Roughly equivalent to the speed of a humanoid after falling 6 feet.*